2025-ilaria/project-/sparql-queries.md

 The results showed blank spaces.

-## Query 8️⃣: verifying the absence of restorations and interventions carried out on the Teatro Massimo
+## Query 8️⃣: Verifying the absence of restorations and interventions carried out on the Teatro Massimo
-As a final step, we designed a SPARQL query to interrogate the ArCo knowledge graph about the **restorations and interventions** carried out on the Teatro Massimo in Palermo.
+Next, we designed a SPARQL query to interrogate the ArCo knowledge graph about the **restorations and interventions** carried out on the Teatro Massimo in Palermo.
 The goal was to assess whether the dataset already included references to the theatre’s complex conservation history, which spans closures, structural works, and reopening phases.

 **🔍 Query**: